ShrutiGpt02/Augmented-Reality-Changing-the-E-commerce-Reality-/README.md

 # Augmented Reality Changing the E-commerce Reality

-Evaluating Virtual Try-On as a Strategic Growth Lever for Online Jewellery Retailers
+### Evaluating Virtual Try-On as a Strategic Growth Lever for Online Jewellery Retailers
+Business Analysis Case Study | Author: Shruti Gupta

 ## Executive Summary
 As online shopping continues to grow, retailers face a fundamental challenge: customers cannot physically experience products before making a purchase.
 This challenge is particularly significant in the jewellery industry, where buying decisions are highly influenced by appearance and personal confidence.